vdat-18/Neural-Network/README.md

 ## 🔍 Project Details
 🧠 Neural Networks on Customer Churn
 In these notebooks, we build and train neural network models to predict customer churn.
-The approach includes:
+The approach includes: <br>
-Data preprocessing and feature scaling.
+Data preprocessing and feature scaling. <br>
-Implementing a multi-layer perceptron (MLP) model using TensorFlow.
+Implementing a multi-layer perceptron (MLP) model using TensorFlow. <br>
-Model evaluation using accuracy, precision, and recall metrics.
+Model evaluation using accuracy, precision, and recall metrics. <br>

 🏪 Walmart Sales Forecasting
 In this part of the project, we use time series analysis on Walmart's sales data.
-The steps include:
+The steps include: <br>
-Data cleaning and handling missing values.
-Implementing an ARIMA model to forecast sales.
+Data cleaning and handling missing values. <br> Implementing an ARIMA model to forecast sales. <br>
-Comparing different windowing techniques (Expanding vs Sliding Window).
+Comparing different windowing techniques (Expanding vs Sliding Window). <br>

-🚀 How to Run:
+🚀 How to Run: <br>
 Clone the repository to your local machine:
 ```bash
 git clone https://github.com/yourusername/Neural-Networks-Data-Analysis.git